President & Chief Executive Officer

 As the Director of Marketing and Communications, Brian Juntti is responsible for Habitat’s marketing communications activities (including communications planning, promotions, events, publications and marketing materials), media relations, and online presence (including social media and websites).
 He first became involved with Habitat as a work site volunteer, and in 2003 produced a video for the Hard Hat and Black Tie Gala about the new homeowners moving into Habitat’s Aspen Grove development in Burnsville.
 Before he worked at Habitat, Brian was a producer for Blue Earth Pictures.
 He is a member of the American Marketing Association and has been involved in the sponsorship committee of the Minnesota chapter.
 Brian has a BA in Theater Arts and Film & Media Studies from Hamline University, and an MBA with emphasis in Marketing & Entrepreneurship from the University of St. Thomas’s Opus College of Business.

-As Senior Manager, Kate Loe oversees volunteer programs and constituent management, which includes Habitat’s partnerships with corporate, faith-based, youth and education groups.
-Before joining the Habitat team in 2008, she spent more than eight years managing national client accounts for a survey research company.
+As Director of Donor & Volunteer Development, Kate Loe leads a team responsible for volunteer programs and fundraising – corporate, faith-based, youth & school and in-kind partnerships, family and foundation grants and a portion of individual giving.
+Before joining the Habitat team in 2008, she spent more than eight years managing national client accounts.
 Kate holds a BA in communications from Gustavus Adolphus College.
+She is active with Leadership Twin Cities and the Downtown Congregations to End Homelessness.
 She lives in Minneapolis with her husband and two children.